 What Is Sediment and How Does it Contribute to Erosion?

 With earth and rock being carried away by rain and rivers, it is permanently lost from its place of origin.
-However, the sediment becomes a cause of further erosion as it is scraped over land or riverbeds.

 What is the Current State of Global Erosion?